 To celebrate twenty years since the launch of the European Space Agency's X-ray observatory, XMM-Newton, a new catalogue of all of the X-ray sources detected with this satellite has been released.
 XMM-Newton was launched from Kourou in French Guyana at 14:32 UT on 10th December 1999.
 Following a flawless launch, the observatory started to take data in January 2000.
 The European consortium, the XMM-Newton Survey Science Centre (XMM-SSC) has created a new catalogue of all the detections since launch, using the most up to date calibration and software.
 This new version is called 4XMM and comprises two versions called 4XMM-DR9 and 4XMM-DR9s.

-The IFCA with its Galaxies and AGNs group is part of the XMM-SSC consortium since its creation.
+IFCA through its Galaxies and AGNs group is part of the XMM-SSC consortium since its creation.

 XMM-Newton has recorded a total of 810795 X-ray detections using individual observations.
 Most of these detections are serendipitous and are often of unknown but diverse nature.
 These detections are listed in the catalogue 4XMM-DR9.
 Some regions of the sky have been observed many times, so this amounts to 550124 unique celestial objects.
 Some objects were observed repeatedly up to 69 times.